Blood in the stool can be concerning, whether you discover it while wiping after a bowel movement or from a test ordered by your doctor.

-Blood in the stool can be frightening, whether you discover it while wiping after a bowel movement or from a test ordered by your health care provider.
 While blood in stool can signal a serious problem, it doesn't always.
 Here's what you need to know about the possible causes of bloody stools and what you -- and your doctor -- should do if you discover a problem.

 Causes of Blood in Stool

 Blood in the stool means there is bleeding somewhere in your digestive tract.
 Sometimes the amount of blood is so small that it can only be detected by a fecal occult test (which checks for hidden blood in the stool).
-At other times it may visible on toilet tissue or in the toilet after a bowel movement as bright red blood.
+At other times it may be visible on toilet tissue or in the toilet after a bowel movement as bright red blood.
 Bleeding that happens higher up in the digestive tract may make stool appear black and tarry.

-Possible causes of blood in stool include:
+Possible causes of blood in the stool include:

 Diverticular disease.
 Diverticula are small pouches that project from the colon wall.
 Usually diverticula don't cause problems, but sometimes they can bleed or become infected.

-.
-A small cut or tear in the tissue lining the anus similar to the cracks that occur in chapped lips or a paper cut.
+Anal fissure.
+This is a small cut or tear in the tissue lining the anus similar to the cracks that occur in chapped lips or a paper cut.
 Fissures are often caused by passing a large, hard stool and can be painful.

-.
-An open sore in the lining of the stomach or duodenum, the upper end of the small intestine.
+Peptic ulcer.
+This is an open sore in the lining of the stomach or duodenum, the upper end of the small intestine.
 Many peptic ulcers are caused by infection with a bacterium called Helicobacter pylori (H. pylori).
 Long-term use or high doses of anti-inflammatory drugs such as aspirin, ibuprofen, and naproxen can also cause ulcers.